Every day, teachers grapple with how to ensure every student develops grade-level knowledge and skills. Where to focus isn’t always obvious.

-For teachers to transform outcomes for students, they need world-class support.
-Learning standards rose significantly to prepare all students for choice-filled lives, but supports for teachers to strengthen their teaching have not kept pace.
-This dynamic has created staggering—but fixable—opportunity gaps that require systemic action beyond the change a single teacher can accomplish alone.
+In the last decade, learning standards rose significantly to prepare all students for choice-filled lives, but supports for teachers to strengthen their teaching have not kept pace.
+This dynamic has created staggering—but fixable—opportunity gaps that require systemic change beyond the actions a single teacher can take alone.

 Leading Educators started from a belief in the potential for leadership to change students’ lives.
 Schools were–and still are–looking for solutions to disrupt opportunity gaps that put students of color at a disadvantage.

 New Orleans was facing an overhaul of the education system that magnified challenges to ensuring consistent, quality learning for all students in a highly decentralized school landscape.
 We launched a Louisiana pilot program, with the support of Teaching Leaders, to develop teacher leadership and equip experienced teachers to support their peers’ growth amid rapid change.

 From a promising start, we expanded our pilot program in Orleans Parish into a two-year fellowship for mid-career teachers, creating formal and functional opportunities for them to develop their peers.
 We provided professional development workshops, mentorship, and national networking opportunities mapped to two pathways: coaching and leading teams.
 Some Fellows’ students made progress faster, participants found their PD to be more relevant and actionable, and teacher leaders found new satisfaction in their career possibilities.